 This photo of the entrance to the display in Chicago shows two models on that list which are missing from the color photo above: the 2WD Station Wagon and new Fleetvan.
 The color photo was perhaps taken from the roof of the Fleetvan, and shows that a CJ-6, an additional CJ-5 and a DJ-3A Dispatcher were added to the roster at some point.

-Ken Neeb in Ohio is in the process of restoring a gold and white 1961 Surrey, serial number 56337 20189.
+As of 2016, Ken Neeb in Ohio was reportedly in the process of restoring a gold and white 1961 Surrey with serial number 56337 20189 and a Special Order 999 paint tag.
 The Jeep was originally purchased by his father, who began the restoration.
-We hope to be able to publish photos of the Jeep in the near future.
+It's possible this is the Surrey from the Auto Show.

 Of course the big question is: Why did Willys not include a CJ-3B in their 1961 gold collection?
 Sure, the model had been around since 1953, but it was still selling well, and the rest of the Jeep lineup wasn't much newer (with the exception of the Fleetvan.)
 In fact the Station Wagon, originally designed in 1949, "entered the 60's looking decidedly antique" (as Jim Allen once put it.)
 The 3B was also a big part of the company's substantial export sales, and there were sure to be international buyers at the big American auto shows.